SV592/github_graph_ql/README.md

 # GitHub GraphQL Explorer App

-This project is a **React-based web application** that interfaces with the GitHub GraphQL API, allowing users to search and retrieve detailed information about GitHub repositories.
-It provides an intuitive interface for exploring repository data using GraphQL queries.
+This project is a **React-based web application** that interfaces with the GitHub GraphQL API, allowing users to search and retrieve detailed information about GitHub repositories, for collecting/exploring repository data using GraphQL queries.

 ---